-Many of our students combine studying with successful sporting careers.
-Olympic gold medallist Sir Chris Hoy, former Scotland Rugby captain Kelly Brown and Commonwealth Games gold medallist Sarah Adlington studied or study here.
+Many of our students have managed to combine studying with successful sporting careers.
+Olympic gold medallist Sir Chris Hoy, former Scotland Rugby Captain Kelly Brown, Commonwealth gold medallist Sarah Adlington and Olympic diver Grace Reid studied here.

 Tutors not only give us a broad understanding of the business, management and sociological aspects of sport but also hands-on, on the job experience to put what we have learnt into practise.

 We offer two separate sport-related programmes – Applied Sport Science and Sport & Recreation Management.
 You will benefit from our excellent facilities and state-of-the art research equipment, joining a dedicated, close-knit community of researchers and academics.

 Applied Sport Science involves the application of scientific principles to the promotion, maintenance and enhancement of sport- and exercise-related behaviours.
 Our programme is centred on four key disciplines: physiology, biomechanics, psychology, and skill acquisition.